sai-koushik-macha/dotfiles/README.md

 I use [vim-plug](https://github.com/junegunn/vim-plug) as my plugin manager for neovim.
 I have my plugins and customization in vim/rcplugins and vim/rcfiles directories respectively.

 ## Zsh
 I run zsh as my shell along with [fzf](https://github.com/junegunn/fzf) for fuzzy finding.
 Install fzf.
+I use [antigen](https://github.com/zsh-users/antigen/tree/develop) as my plugin manager.
+Install it in home directory as a hidden file.

 ## tmux
 I use tmux for my terminal multiplexer